leuction/FleetPlayer/README.md

 # FleetPlayer
-A fast, light iOS video player by swift
+A fleet, light iOS video player by swift